 The on-site restaurant is fantastic; perfect for a late-night meal if arriving into Nairobi late in the day.
 And the décor is truly unique.
 The hotel’s sister company is a local interior decorating business, which explains the chic style throughout the property.

 Mornings on the porch of the Palacina, listening to the birds and enjoying a cup of fresh Kenya coffee is something we look forward to each and every time we return to Kenya!

 148 Giraffe Sanctuary

 This is Kenya’s newest – and most exciting – property!
-While still very much in the works and under construction, this is a private home- turned boutique hotel in the desirable neighborhood of Karen.
+While still very much in the works and under construction, this is a private home- turned boutique hotel in the desirable neighbourhood of Karen.
 Located just steps from the Karen Blixen Museum and the AFEW Giraffe Center, this new boutique property includes a main house with 3 rooms and 5 cottages in the garden.

 We recently had an opportunity to take a look at the property, though still very much in construction mode, and loved the cozy atmosphere and fabulous taste with which the home is decorated and designed.
 The walls are full of art by the highly-acclaimed Kenyan artist Tonio Trzbenski.

 We’ll be sure to share more about this new hotel as it nears opening later this year or early 2017.